Preserve the fall bounty with this delicious apple pie filling recipe!

 Put the jars in a hot water canner.
 Fill with water just enough to cover the lids of the jars.
 Get the water boiling or close to boiling before you set the time.

-Process for 25 minutes.
+Process for 25 minutes (r more depending on your altitude).
 Take out and let cool.
 Do not touch the tops and accidentally seal the lids.
 If for some reason the jars did not seal(the lids didn't pop down) you can reprocess for the same amount of time.
 (If done within 24 hours of original canning)

 Please check with your local extension office for any changes on times/temps/high altitude.